ahpoi/startify-ui/README.md

 This is a very simple component library where it provides the minimum, but enough to build beautiful themeable UI.
 Most other component library is either over-engineered and very heavy, requires lots of messing around for theming or not themable at all.

 Our component library just take a simple theme object and that's it!
+Built with Typescript!

 Demo of the components can be found [here!](https://ahpoi.github.io/startify-ui/?path=/docs/inputs-button--button-styles)